["learn"]

 Reposado tequila brings a little more warmth to the mix.
 Aged in oak, it has mellow hints of vanilla and spice that make it perfect for cocktails with deeper or spicier elements.
 It’s a natural fit for the Desert Diablo, where ginger beer and pineapple juice get a boost from the reposado’s smooth, woody backbone.

-Añejo tequila, with its longer ageing time, shows up with rich layers of toasted agave, subtle caramel, and dried fruit.
+Añejo tequila, with its longer aging time, shows up with rich layers of toasted agave, subtle caramel, and dried fruit.
 It’s best suited to cocktails that have some structure—like the Rosemary Pineapple Tequila Cocktail, where herbal notes and fruit chunks mingle with just enough earthiness to hold their own.
 Añejo isn’t often paired with pineapple, but when it works, it really works.

 So, which should you choose?
 Go blanco for clean and punchy, reposado for a touch of spice and body, and añejo when you’re aiming for something a little more unexpected and complex.
 Pineapple’s bold flavor doesn’t back down, and that’s what makes these combos sing.